gravityplus/gravity-forms-braintree/readme.txt

 == Description ==

-Braintree Payments is a payment gateway provider owned by eBAY Inc, which allows you to proces credit card payments without the need for a bank merchant account, with full PCI-compliance, quickly and easily.
-No sensitive data is stored on your server, Braintree takes care of everything.
+Braintree Payments is a payment gateway provider owned by eBAY Inc, which allows you to proces credit card payments without the need for a bank merchant account and full PCI-compliance.
+No sensitive data such as credit card numbers are stored on your server, Braintree takes care of everything.

  > This plugin requires [Gravity Forms](http://gravityforms.com "Go to Gravity Forms") to be installed.
 It is a premium plugin which is well worth every cent.
  > You will also need a [Braintree Payments](http://www.braintreepayments.com) account.